 There are two reasons why we keep The Day of Atonement.
 According to The Book of Jubilees, Malak (angel) told Moses that Jacob mourned for Joseph for one year and for this reason it is ordained for the children of Israel that they should afflict themselves, and it reads:

-The first Yom Kippur took place after Moses returned from Mt.
-Sinai a second time with the replacement set of tablets containing The Law.
+The other reason is because, when Moses returned from Mt.
+Sinai a second time with the replacement set of tablets containing the Law.
 He had broken the first set when he returned the first time to discover the children of Israel worshipping a golden calf, rather than The Creator, who brought them out of the land of Egypt/Mizraim.

 Deuteronomy 9:9 and 18 show the example Moses left.
 He says that during his fasts, "I neither did eat bread nor drink water."

 Queen Esther asked all the Israelites in Shushan to join her in a three day fast,"...neither EAT NOR DRINK three days, night or day."
 Esther 4:16

 Ezra "...did eat no bread, nor drink water."
 Ezra 10:6

 We find that Paul, in the book of Acts, fasted for three days, neither eating nor drinking.

 Why Do We Keep The Day of Atonement?